 Prince Alfred Park Pool

 Take a break without leaving the city.
-With bright yellow umbrellas and blue and white stripes against the rolling green hills, you’ll be forgiven for thinking you’re far away from the city, and not just moments from Central Station.
-There’s a great cafe there too if you need your fix of coconut smoothies.
+With bright yellow umbrellas and blue and white stripes set against the rolling green hills of Sydney Park, you’ll be forgiven for thinking you’re far away from the city, not just moments from Central Station.
+There’s a great cafe at Prince Alfred Park, too, if you need a coconut smoothie fix.

 Where: 105 Chalmers Street, Surry Hills

-If you want a pool with a view, this is the place for you.
-With money-can’t-buy panoramas of the Sydney Harbour Bridge, this pool is heated to perfection.
+If you want a pool with a view, North Sydney Olympic Pool is the place for you.
+With money-can’t-buy panoramas of the Sydney Harbour Bridge, the pool is heated to perfection.

 Where: 4 Alfred Street South, Milsons Point